-Once Medicare approves the study, someone who works on the study will contact you to explain more about the study and see if you meet the requirements set by the scientists who are running the study.
-You can participate in the study as long as you meet the requirements for the study and you have a full understanding and acceptance of what is involved if you participate in the study.
+Once Medicare approves the study, and you express interest, someone who works on the study will contact you to explain more about the study and see if you meet the requirements set by the scientists who are running the study.
+You can participate in the study as long as you meet the requirements for the study, and you have a full understanding and acceptance of what is involved if you participate in the study.

 If you participate in a Medicare-approved study, Original Medicare pays most of the costs for the covered services you receive as part of the study.
+If you tell us that you are in a qualified clinical trial, then you are only responsible for the in-network cost sharing for the services in that trial.
+If you paid more, for example, if you already paid the Original Medicare cost sharing amount, we will reimburse the difference between what you paid and the in-network cost sharing.
+However, you will need to provide documentation to show us how much you paid.
 When you are in a clinical research study, you may stay enrolled in our plan and continue to get the rest of your care (the care that is not related to the study) through our plan.

-If you want to participate in a Medicare-approved clinical research study, you do not need to get approval from us or your PCP.
+If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or to get approval from us or your PCP.
 The providers that deliver your care as part of the clinical research study do not need to be part of our plan's network of providers.

-Although you do not need to get our plan's permission to be in a clinical research study, you do need to tell us before you start participating in a clinical research study.
+Although you do not need to get our plan's permission to be in a clinical research study, we encourage you to notify us in advance when you choose to participate in Medicare-qualified clinical trials.